MoneyTools/MyMoney.Net/docs/Accounts/InvestmentAccounts.md

 # Investment Accounts

-When you create an account of type "**Brokerage**" the Transactions View changes to show some additional columns.
+When you create an account of type "**Brokerage**" or "**Retirement**" the Transactions View changes to show some additional columns.
 You will also see two tabs at the top, the first is the "activity" transactions, that you can edit.
 The second provides a [Portfolio Report](../Reports/InvestmentPortfolio.md).

 The transaction columns are augmented with the ability to record Buy/Sell/Add/Remove activity with Securities (Stocks, Mutual Funds, etc).
 The following shows a Sell, a Buy and a deposit from "Dividends" :